Obsessive Compulsive Disorder

 For more information about the group visit the Recovery Groups page.

 We can chat to you over the phone or face-to-face at one of our Centacare offices.
-We offer up to 6 free one-on-one sessions, but can tailor this to your individual needs.
+We offer up to 4 free one-on-one sessions.

 One of our PACE team can tell you more about this service at 1800 809 304 or you can email us at email@example.com.